Physical therapy and health coaching

+The approach used for non-hypermobile individuals is not well suited for hypermobile patients.
 The bodies of hypermobile individuals benefit from skilled and specific care, in which physical therapy plays a very important role.
-The joints of individuals with hypermobile soft tissues are inherently less stable and require an increased focus on stabilization from muscles.
-Proprioception -- the sense of the body's position and movement in space --is subsequently decreased, and increased work on balance and coordination is necessary in order to avoid both acute and gradual injuries.
+The joints of individuals with hypermobile soft tissues are inherently less stable and require an increased focus on protective stabilization from muscles.
+Proprioception -- the sense of the body's position and movement in space --is decreased in hypermobile individuals, and increased work on balance and coordination is necessary in order to avoid both acute and gradual injuries.
 The various pain complaints and musculoskeletal injuries that occur with hypermobility can best be understood and managed when the common, underlying cause, the extensible and weaker connective tissue, is kept in mind.

 The hypermobility spectrum is also frequently correlated with a great number of non-musculoskeletal manifestations, most of which probably have as their common denominator the increased extensibility or weakness of the connective tissue and subsequent changes in the function of the autonomic nervous system.
 Understanding the common denominator can help ease psychological distress and help manage these comorbidities more effectively.